Sergei Rachmaninoff: 1942–1943: Illness, move to California, and death

 Rachmaninoff's health rapidly declined in the last week of March 1943.
 He lost his appetite, had constant pain in his arms and sides, and found it increasingly difficult to breathe.
-On 26 March, the composer lost consciousness and he died two days later at his home in Beverly Hills, at age 69.
+The composer lost consciousness and he died two days later, on 28 March 1943, at his home in Beverly Hills, at age 69.
 A message with greetings from several Moscow composers arrived too late for Rachmaninoff to read.
 His funeral took place at the Holy Virgin Mary Russian Orthodox Church on Micheltorena Street in Silver Lake.
 In his will, Rachmaninoff wished to be buried at Novodevichy Cemetery in Moscow, where Scriabin, Taneyev, and Chekhov were buried, but his American citizenship made that impossible.
 Instead, he was interred at Kensico Cemetery in Valhalla, New York.

 After Rachmaninoff's death, poet Marietta Shaginyan published fifteen letters they exchanged from their first contact in February 1912 and their final meeting in July 1917.
 The nature of their relationship bordered on romantic, but was primarily intellectual and emotional.
 Shaginyan and the poetry she shared with Rachmaninoff have been cited as the inspiration for his Six Songs, Op.
 38.